Kyiv Metro: Russian full-scale invasion

 During the Russian invasion of Ukraine on 24 February, regular service on the metro was suspended.
 A reduced schedule was adopted with limited services running between 8:00 and 19:00.
 All underground stations (47 of the 52 total) have remained open 24 hours a day to function as bomb shelters.

 In the wake of air raid missile attacks, metro stations have been often used as bomb shelters.
 According to Kyiv's mayor Vitali Klitschko, on 2 March 2022, as many as 150,000 residents of Kyiv sought shelter in the city's metro.

-During Russia's attacks on Kyiv, there had been cases of metro stations getting damaged.
-For the first time Lukyanivska metro station was damaged 15 March 2022 and had to temporarily stop its operation for repair.
-29 December 2023 the station got damaged again.
+Amidst Russia's attacks on Kyiv, there have been cases of metro stations getting damaged.
+Lukyanivska metro station was damaged 15 March 2022 and had to temporarily stop operation for repair.
+On 29 December 2023, the station was damaged again.

-8 July 2024 people had to be evacuated from Lukyanivska metro station because of another air strike and the open part of M1 line had to be temporarily closed to remove the dangerous objects.
+On 8 July 2024, people had to be evacuated from Lukyanivska metro station because of another air strike and the open part of M1 line had to be temporarily closed to remove the dangerous objects.

-2 September 2024 Sviatoshyn metro station got damaged in an air strike.
+On 2 September 2024, Sviatoshyn metro station was damaged in an air strike.

-1 January 2025 one of the vestibules of Khreshchatyk metro station got damaged by a kamikaze drone.
+On 1 January 2025, one of the vestibules of Khreshchatyk metro station was damaged by a kamikaze drone.

-18 January 2025 a rocket fell near the Lukyanivska metro station, damaging its vestibule and city communications and killing three people.
-The station got damaged again on April 24.
+On 18 January 2025, a rocket fell near the Lukyanivska metro station, damaging its vestibule and city communications and killing three people.
+The station got damaged again on 24 April.